Filter Options

 How much will this safari cost?

 “Most tour operators offer packages that include your bush flights.
 Fly-in safaris aren’t limited to luxury holidays and it’s difficult to generalize about the price of a fly-in safari.
 So much depends on the country you’re visiting, whether the parks are on a scheduled route or whether you need a private charter.
-Other factors are the distances involved, your level of accommodation and how many ‘hops’ you’ll be taking by air.
-In Botswana, prices might range from US$450 per person per day for a budget fly-in safari to around US$1350 per person a day for a luxury option.
-In comparison, prices for midrange fly-in holidays in Kenya start from around US$300 per person per day.
+Other factors are the distances involved, your level of accommodations and how many ‘hops’ you’ll be taking by air.
+In Botswana, prices might range from US$450 per person per day for a budget fly-in safari to around US$1,350 per person a day for a luxury option.
+In comparison, prices for mid-range fly-in holidays in Kenya start at around US$300 per person per day.
 In Namibia you’re looking at around US$600 per person per day.
 This is for a safari in your own private plane for between two and six guests, with an amazing view over Namibia’s spectacular landscapes.”

 5